Abu Ghosh: Roman period

+From the Hellenistic period through the later phases of the First Jewish–Roman War (66–70/73 CE), a Jewish village existed just south of modern-day Abu Ghosh, at the archaeological site of Horbat Mazruq.
+The area's inhabitants seem to have abandoned their homes due to the advancing Roman forces, who were marching from Emmaus toward Jerusalem during the revolt.

-Legio X Fretensis of the Roman army had a station house in Abu Ghosh until the end of the 3rd century CE.
+By 71/72 CE, the Legio X Fretensis established a station house in Abu Ghosh, where it remained until the end of the 3rd century CE.
+This legion controlled the Roman road passing through the area.

 Early Muslim period

 In 1047, Nasir Khusraw passed through the village while travelling from Ramla to Jerusalem.
 He noted: "By the wayside I noticed, in quantities, plants of rue (Sadab), which grows here of its own accord on these hills, and in the desert places.
 In the village of Kariat-al-'Anab there is a fine spring of sweet water gushing out from under a stone, and they have placed all around troughs, with small buildings contiguous (for the shelter of travellers)."

 Crusader period

 The Crusaders, who called the village Fontenoid, believed it was the site of Emmaus mentioned in the Gospel of Luke and built a church there.
 They later abandoned the identification in favour of Emmaus Nicopolis (see Emmaus#Historical identification).